bioperl/bioperl.github.io/howtos/Simple_web_analysis.md

 `    my @scores1_20 = $meta_seq->named_sub_meta(\'Sopma_turn\', 1,20);`

-returns an array of scores for the first 20 [amino acids](wp:Amino_acid "wikilink").
+returns an array of scores for the first 20 [amino acids].

 `    my @allscores = $meta_seq->named_meta(\'Sopma_turn\');`

 returns an array of scores for the whole sequence.
 The names of individual meta sequence names are listed in the module documentation.

-Although a full description of how metasequence objects work isn't really the purpose of this [HOWTOs](HOWTOs "wikilink") there is excellent documentation in and modules.
+Although a full description of how metasequence objects work isn't really the purpose of this [HOWTOs] there is excellent documentation in and modules.

 How to run the same analysis with varying parameters
 ----------------------------------------------------